lanl-ansi/Juniper.jl/docs/src/options.md

 If a child, while running strong branching, is infeasible this holds for the whole node.
 Therefore we can tighten the bounds and rerun the strong branch part.
 (This might occur more then once)

+## Options gain computation

+The objective gain is used for pseudo cost and therefore also for strong pseudo cost branching.
+$\mu$ is a parameter inside the computation of a so called score.
+The version we use for the score function is described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.7117&rep=rep1&type=pdf).

+### gain_mu::Float64 [0.167]

+The parameter is used and a bit described in this [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.7117&rep=rep1&type=pdf) in (3).

 ## Parallel

 MINLPBnB can be run in parallel to speed up the algorithm.